 Applications are invited for ACIAR-University of the South Pacific (USP) Scholarship scheme for agriculture (including horticulture), forestry and fisheries.
-These opportunities are available for citizens of one of the ACIAR partner countries in the Pacific, namely Fiji, Kiribati, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.
+These scholarships are available for citizens of one of the ACIAR partner countries in the Pacific, namely Fiji, Kiribati, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.

 ACIAR is an Australian Government statutory authority that operates as part of Australia’s Aid Program within the portfolio of Foreign Affairs and Trade.
 It contributes to the aid program objectives of advancing Australia’s national interest through poverty reduction and sustainable development.